CharlesLenk/cupiter/instructions/README.md

 * `armor`
   * Contains all the armor parts that clip over the frame.

-Two main options are avaialble for hands, and the best one to choose depends on the capabilities of your printer.
+Two main options are available for hands, and the best one to choose depends on the capabilities of your printer.
 Pick at least one set of hands.
 * `hand_simple`
   * A blocky hand in a grip pose that is designed to print without supports. `hand_simple_armor` contains the armor for the back of the hands.
 * `hand_complex_grip`